mm

 And by offering a replenishment service, organizations can build brand loyalty through convenience and efficiency.
 The more products a consumer can seamlessly purchase through replenishment, the more they will want to purchase without even thinking about it.

 With robust IoT infrastructure, a business can implement data-driven replenishment opportunities that will drive value through connected products.
 Every connected product solution is different and will need to change over time.
-Here at OST, we help organizations design, build and manage future-minded connected products and the infrastructure that supports them.
+Here at Vervint we help organizations design, build, and manage future-minded connected products and the infrastructure that supports them.
 The solutions we build for clients enable the ability to quickly connect, quantify consumer behavior and adapt as product needs evolve.

 Successfully launching an IoT product ensures one thing above all else: more — and better — data.
 Our team of experts can walk you through the most important steps for creating your connected product so you can succeed in driving value through successful IoT development rather than falling into the mistakes that cause over 75% of IoT projects to fail.

-Why It’s Time to Break Up with Your IoT Platform
+Why It’s Time to Break Up With Your IoT Platform

 Challenges of IoT Solutions